planetarium/NineChronicles.Headless/README.md

   --rpc-listen-port <Int32>                                RPC listen port --rpc-remote-server                                      Do a role as RPC remote server?
 If you enable this option, multiple Unity clients can connect to your RPC server.
   --rpc-http-server                                        If you enable this option with "rpcRemoteServer" option at the same time, RPC server will use HTTP/1, not gRPC.
+  --rpc-rate-limiter                                       User this option to enable rate limiting on the RPC server.Rate limiting is only applied to tx staging.
+Turned off by default.
   --graphql-server                                         Use this option if you want to enable GraphQL server to enable querying data.
   --graphql-host <String>                                  GraphQL listen host --graphql-port <Int32>                                   GraphQL listen port